 Together these improvements will help create a revitalized southwest corner of the Danforth Campus.
 After renovation, visitors will enter the complex via a transformed set of doors at the western end of William Greenleaf Eliot Way, a walkway that begins near the middle of campus at Graham Chapel.

 Other fitness and recreation enhancements included in the project are two multipurpose rooms for group exercise, a spinning studio, men’s and women’s recreation locker rooms, wellness service offices, recreation offices and a rock-climbing wall.

-“The Athletic Complex is a hub for the Washington University community,” says John Schael, who has served as the university’s athletic director since 1978.
+“The Athletics Complex is a hub for the Washington University community,” says John Schael, who has served as the university’s athletics director since 1978.
 “As the largest indoor venue on the Danforth Campus, this facility hosts some of the most meaningful moments for Washington University students, from freshman convocation through graduation activities.
-It has served as the site for national championships, alumni reunions, a myriad of campus programs and four internationally televised presidential and vice presidential debates sponsored by the Commission on Presidential Debates.
+It has served as the site for national championships, alumni reunions, myriad campus programs and four internationally televised presidential and vice presidential debates sponsored by the Commission on Presidential Debates.